k3jph/k3jph.github.io/_ancestry/first-families-of-miami-county.md

 {% include figure.html width="12"
    image="/ancestry/MCHGS-FFMC-Cavendar.webp" border=true
-   alt="Membership certificate in the Pioneers and Settlers Families of Miami County" cap="Membership certificate in the Pioneers and Settlers Families of Miami County" %}
+   alt="Membership certificate in the First Families of Miami County" cap="Membership certificate in the First Families of Miami County" %}

 Or you can [download the PDF here](/assets/docs/ancestry/MCHGS-FFMC-Cavendar.pdf).